truemagic-coder/solana-hook/README.md

 # Solana Hook

-This is a Dokku service to listen transactions for a Solana address in real-time and publish the transaction to a webhook.
+This is a Dokku service to listen to Solana transactions for an address in real-time and publish the transaction to a webhook.
 This is an open-source replacement for Helius or Hello-Moon transaction webhooks.

 This service uses automatic reconnection, heartbeats, and robust error handling.